CloudBees CI JVM troubleshooting

 unresponsive jenkins ui top -H result

-By obtaining the PID’s of these threads, we are able to convert the PID using an online Binary Hexadecimal Converter which will provide us the ThreadID that we can then search for in the output of Jstack.
+By obtaining the PID’s of these threads, we are able to convert the PID using a binary to hexadecimal converter which will provide us the ThreadID that we can then search for in the output of Jstack.

-Using the new Hexadecimal value, we can now search our JStack output for “3DB9” and find the following stacktrace:
+With the hexadecimal value, we can now search our JStack output for “3DB9” and find the following stacktrace:

 "Computer.threadPoolForRemoting [#25] for OperationsCenter2 connection from test/10.62.98.33:43856" #7992 daemon prio=5 os_prio=0 tid=0x00007fa7741bd000 nid=0x3DB9 runnable [0x00007fa6d46da000] java.lang.Thread.State: RUNNABLE at org.mindrot.jbcrypt.BCrypt.key(BCrypt.java:556) at org.mindrot.jbcrypt.BCrypt.crypt_raw(BCrypt.java:629) at org.mindrot.jbcrypt.BCrypt.hashpw(BCrypt.java:692) at org.mindrot.jbcrypt.BCrypt.checkpw(BCrypt.java:763) at hudson.security.HudsonPrivateSecurityRealm$3.isPasswordValid(HudsonPrivateSecurityRealm.java:686) at hudson.security.HudsonPrivateSecurityRealm$4.isPasswordValid(HudsonPrivateSecurityRealm.java:707) at hudson.security.HudsonPrivateSecurityRealm$Details.isPasswordCorrect(HudsonPrivateSecurityRealm.java:517) at hudson.security.HudsonPrivateSecurityRealm.authenticate(HudsonPrivateSecurityRealm.java:184) at sun.reflect.GeneratedMethodAccessor351.invoke(Unknown Source) at sun.reflect.DelegatingMethodAccessorImpl.invoke(DelegatingMethodAccessorImpl.java:43) at java.lang.reflect.Method.invoke(Method.java:498)

 The above findings show that BCrypt is causing the CPU usage to spike which implies that it is a CPU intensive operation.
-In this example, a bug report was created showing the information gathered and a fix was then implemented in a future release of Jenkins.
+In this example, a bug report was created showing the information gathered and a fix was then implemented in a future release of CloudBees CI.

 Fastthread.io